Glossary of Psychological Tests & Scales

 Inventory of Complicated Grief (ICG)

-A tool used to assess symptoms of prolonged or dysfunctional grieving.
-It measures things like difficulty accepting loss, preoccupation with the deceased, and emotional numbness.
-The ICG helps clinicians identify when grief may require targeted support.
+A self-report tool used to assess symptoms of prolonged or dysfunctional grief responses.
+The ICG measures constructs such as difficulty accepting the loss, persistent preoccupation with the deceased, numbness, and functional impairment.
+It is used to identify presentations where grief has not followed an integrative trajectory and may benefit from targeted clinical attention.

 Iowa Gambling Task (IGT)